sdsc-hpc-students/sdsc-hpc-students.github.io/README.md

 [Interest Form and RSVP](https://docs.google.com/forms/d/1RkUkzLwf310_l9zNPaoSgoFu9F0YUI24Sbt6ysomepg)

 ### More on the Student Cluster Competition
+This year, SDSC is excited to announce that HPC Students will begin training UCSD students to participate in its Student Cluster Competition Program (and other potential HPC activities).
+Our goal is to successfully apply to be a team at the SCC’19 competition, to be held in Denver this Fall.
+We have planned a series of 9-10 training sessions, to be held on Fridays from 1:00pm to 3:00pm in the SDSC SynCenter, or the Auditorium.
+The scope of the training effort includes several skill development activities.
+To learn about the SCC program and to register to participate, please see:  https://training.sdsc.edu/scc.html.

 From [sc19.org](https://sc19.supercomputing.org/program/studentssc/student-cluster-competition/):
 > "The Student Cluster Competition (SCC) was developed in 2007 to provide an immersive high performance computing experience to undergraduate and high school students.